ninoch/Trend-Simpsons-Paradox/README.md

 Before running the algorithm, please make sure the json format of the input_info.json file is [valid](https://jsonformatter.curiousconcept.com/).

-### Step 3:
+#### Step 3:
-Run the run.sh script
+Run the run.sh script.

 # Output:

-Plots of Trend Simpson's Pairs will be available in output/ directory.
-For each pair, there is a PDF file.
-First plot is logistic fit to aggregated data.
-Second one is logistic for each of the bins.
-The third plots are histogram and heatplot of the Paradox and Conditioning variables.
+After running, three directories will be added.

+	- temporary_files/
+	- output/
+	- store_results/

 The information about the bins, will be available in temporary_files/ directory.